 There are three different companies offering several daily ferry service between Tallinn and Helsinki, Finland.
 We only booked a day in advance so you can definitely purchase this for cheaper, plus if you are more flexible with your time you can pay even less.
 We chose the option that would get us to Helsinki at 12:30 pm, allowing us to maximize our day after checking into our hotel.
 It also happened to be the most expensive.

 Flight from Helsinki to Dulles International Airport (IAD) - $65.86 plus 30,000 United Miles

-We are able to accrue enough miles to redeem them for annual trips simply by using our airline credit cards for our routine purchases throughout the year.
+We are able to accrue enough miles to redeem them for annual trips by using our airline credit cards for our routine purchases throughout the year.
 Most sign-up bonuses would easily cover the 30,000 miles I used to fly one-way back home.
-We have United and American Airlines credit cards as well as the best travel card out there, the Chase Sapphire Reserve.
+We have United and American Airlines credit cards and the best travel card out there, the Chase Sapphire Reserve.

 In sum this is what I did and you can do it too!

 Disclaimer: We receive a small commission when you click on one of the links embedded and make a purchase.
 We are appreciative if you do as it helps us to maintain our website.